GrzegorzKozub/toys/CALIBRATE.md

 - Display: the MSI MPG 321URX.
 - Instrument: Calibrite Display Plus HL (i1DisplayPro-family).
 - Correction: "..." next to the correction dropdown > Install extra files... > the "RGB OLED" CCSS downloaded from https://colorimetercorrections.displaycal.net/ > select it once installed.
+- White level drift compensation: **checked** - periodically re-measures a reference white patch and normalizes readings against it, correcting for OLED ABL/thermal brightness drift during the measurement run itself.
+Driven by display behavior, not profile size, so it applies even to a short Curves + matrix run - negligible time cost, no accuracy downside.
+Missed in earlier runs; add going forward.
+- Black level drift compensation: **off** - compensates for instrument sensor drift, not display drift; mainly needed for non-temperature-stabilized spectrometers (i1Pro, ColorMunki).
+The Display Plus HL is a temperature-stable colorimeter, so this isn't needed.

 ### Calibration tab